RI-SE/ATOS/README.md

 ```
 source ~/dev_ws/install/setup.bash
 ```
-Also add this line to ~/.bashrc or similar.
+Also add the above line to ~/.bashrc or similar.

 Launch Maestro
 ```